drvinceknight/pfm/docs/_labsheets/08-linear-algebra.md

    **Modify the code here to try multiplying different matrices together.**

-3. **Tickable** As we have matrix multiplication, that implies that there will be an element that does not have any effect when multiplying by it.
+3. **TICKABLE** As we have matrix multiplication, that implies that there will be an element that does not have any effect when multiplying by it.
 (In normal multiplication this is the number \\(1\\) as \\(1 \times 5 = 5\\).